fifth-postulate/esche.rs/manuscript/src/grid.md

 </div>

-Now we focus on a single cell in the original grid, and accurately copy it in the corresponding grid in the target grid.
+Now we focus on a single cell in the original grid, and accurately copy it in the corresponding cell in the target grid.
 Going from top to bottom and from left to right, our first cell is empty.
 The second cell has a single tooth of the gear.
 Let's copy it over.